openmost/CodeInjector/docs/faq.md

 - Go to the administration panel
 - Look for the Marketplace section and select "Plugins" in the dropdown
 - Then search for "**CodeInjector**", install and activate the plugin.
-- Follow the documentation to install the API fetch method to get the data you want.

 __Is the plugin active for all Matomo users in my instance ?__